Although Mara Plains has been renovated since our last visit...

 Malarial protection recommended: Yes

 Medical care: Mara Plains has a first-aid kit on site which the managers and some of the guides are trained to use.
-They also have kits in the vehicles.
+They also have first-aid kits in the vehicles.
+In an ermergency, a helcopter could easily land at the camp.
 The nearest doctor is at Olkiombo at Intrepids which is an hour’s drive away.
 In an emergency they would link to flying doctors.

 Dangerous animals: High Risk